foreveryone1/ObsidianNotes/1 notes/11 media/111 books/Of Mice and Men.md

 author::Steinbeck, John
 status:: Read
 rating::Positive
-notes::The aspirations of the poor, responsibility, oppression. date-read::2017/04/07 link:: [[1 notes/11 media/111 books/Of Mice and Men|link]]
+notes:: The aspirations of the poor, responsibility, oppression.
+"Something that happened / Non-teleogical" date-read::2017/04/07 link:: [[1 notes/11 media/111 books/Of Mice and Men|link]]
 %%